Birding Adventure in South Africaoffered by supplier M20202 (read about supplier)

 Today we begin an exciting birding journey northwards from Cape Town.
-We hope to find BLACK HARRIER, Chestnut-banded Plover, Cape Penduline Tit, Cape Clapper Lark, Cape Long-billed Lark, Grey-wing Francolin, Southern Black Korhaan and other specials in addition to a tremendous shorebird spectacle.
+We hope to find Black Harrier, Chestnut-banded Plover, Cape Penduline Tit, Cape Clapper Lark, Cape Long-billed Lark, Grey-wing Francolin, Southern Black Korhaan and other specials in addition to a tremendous shorebird spectacle.
 Langebaan Lagoon is one of Africa’s most important shorebird stopover sites, and there are good hides (blinds) from which to observe the spectacle.
 We may also find Osprey, African Fish Eagle and many others.
 O/N Glennfinnan Guest House, Langebaan.

 Day 7: We will drive back to Cape Town, birding at Paarl en route for fynbos species and waterbirds we are still missing.
 A night back on the Cape Peninsula will give us time to find some of the Cape’s more difficult species.
 O/N Afton Grove B&B.

 We will also visit the De Hoop Nature Reserve, which protects a large tract of highly threatened lowland (as opposed to mountain) fynbos.
 Here we will see lots of waterbirds, Southern Tchagra, plus we may encounter close inshore Southern Right Whales, Cape Mountain Zebra, Bontebok and other mammal specials of the Cape.
 Time permitting, we can visit De Mond Nature Reserve, an excellent site for the rare, localized, diminutive Damara Tern.
 O/N Pride of Africa B&B, Agulhas.

-Day 11, Mon, 11 Oct: a full day looking for the rich diversity of species the Garden Route has to offer.
+Day 11: A full day looking for the rich diversity of species the Garden Route has to offer.